4

 Memos

-She sends a memo to the kitchen and bar staff.
+He sends a memo to all kitchen and wait staff.

 Drag and drop from the Word Box to create the memo.